digital-asset/dazl-client/docs/migrating.rst

 The changes:

-``dazl.Network``, which has been the primary entry point for dazl code since dazl v5, will be deprecated in dazl v8.0.0.
-Transitional releases (starting with v7.5.0) will include both APIs, an ``dazl.Network`` will be fully removed in dazl v9.0.0.
+``dazl.Network``, which has been the primary entry point for the Daml Python binding's code since Daml Python bindings v5, will be deprecated in the Daml Python bindings v8.0.0.
+Transitional releases (starting with v7.5.0) will include both APIs, an ``dazl.Network`` will be fully removed in the Daml Python bindings v9.0.0.

 .. code-block:: python